 Nikon Z 50mm f1.8 S Lens Review

-But now these Nikon f1.8 lenses give a better look than those f1.4 APS-C lenses (being full-frame and all), and the lenses are not much more expensive than what Fujifilm is currently offering – now I understand why Nikon built them.
-The high quality f1.8 lenses are a perfect place to start when building out your kit.
-They can work in any situation with amazing shallow depth of field, but not too stuffed with elements that you lose all the pop.
+But now, these Nikon f1.8 lenses give a better look than those f1.4 APS-C lenses (being full-frame and all), and the lenses are not much more expensive than what Fujifilm is currently offering – now I understand why Nikon built them.
+The high-quality f1.8 lenses are a perfect place to start when building out your kit.
+They can work in any situation with an amazing shallow depth of field, but not so stuffed with elements that you lose all the pop.

 Where does this lens sit in the grand scheme of things?

-In terms of correctness and optical performance I really haven’t seen much else that can match it.
-Sure there are the high element massive f1.4 GM lenses or Canon or Nikon lenses, but those are a different class a different style of lens.
-Just because a lens is faster, doesn’t mean it’s automatically better.
-Usually, they’re actually worse, unless we’re talking about f1.8 budget lenses.
-Personally, I don’t always want the look of crazy shallow depth that you get from f1.4 and f1.2 lenses and it can often become a distraction instead of an improvement.
+In terms of optical performance, I really haven’t seen much else that can match it.
+Sure, there are the high element massive f1.4 GM lenses or Canon or Nikon lenses, but those are a different class and a different lens style.
+Just because a lens is faster doesn’t mean it’s automatically better.
+Usually, they’re actually worse unless we’re talking about f1.8 budget lenses.
+Personally, I don’t always want the look of crazy shallow depth that you get from f1.4 and f1.2 lenses, and it can often become a distraction instead of an improvement.

 But Not All Is Perfect